ovs-vsctl(8) Open vSwitch Manual ovs-vsctl(8)

 as described in ovsdb(7).

-When ovs-vswitchd is configured to connect over SSL for management or
+When ovs-vswitchd is configured to connect over SSL/TLS for management

 private-key